a line drawing of a bee

 How Does CBT for OCD Work?

 Obsessive-compulsive disorder is treatable, and early intervention can make a big difference in helping reduce OCD symptoms.
 Exposure and response prevention (ERP) is a type of cognitive-behavioural therapy that helps people gradually confront their feared situations.
+Therapy sessions for obsessions and compulsions may include:

 Psychoeducation: It's important to talk about OCD with the client and provide information about how certain symptoms and treatment work.
 Psychoeducation can also help reduce some of the shame or fear clients feel about therapy.